asmith26/Vose-Alias-Method/README.md

 #Vose-Alias-Method
 Python implementation of Vose's alias method, an efficient algorithm for sampling from a discrete probability distribution (a good explanation of which can be found at http://www.keithschwarz.com/darts-dice-coins/).

-This code can be used to create (and efficiently sample from) a probability distribution when rolling a weighted die, or for creating a simple [unigram language model](https://en.wikipedia.org/wiki/Language_model#Unigram_models) (see [example usage below](#example-usage))
+For example, this code can be used for creating and efficiently sampling from a probability distribution representing rolling a weighted die (i.e where side j has probability P(j) of being rolled).
+Alternatively, it could be used for creating a simple [unigram language model](https://en.wikipedia.org/wiki/Language_model#Unigram_models) (see [example usage below](#example-usage))

 ##<a name="depends-on">Depends on:</a>
 - The Python Standard Library, https://docs.python.org/2/library/